ctuning/cm4research/challenge/optimize-mlperf-inference-v3.1-2023/README.md

 ### Prizes

-* *All submitters will participate in writing a common white paper about running and comparing MLPerf inference benchmarks out-of-the-box.*
 * *All submitters will receive 1 point for submitting valid results for 1 complete benchmark on one system.*
 * *All submitters will receive an official MLCommons Collective Knowledge contributor award (see [this example](https://ctuning.org/awards/ck-award-202307-zhu.pdf)).*
 * *The top contributors will receive cash prizes from [MLCommons organizations](https://mlcommons.org) and [cKnowledge.org](https://www.linkedin.com/company/cknowledge)*.